-Use this information to complete the Ballpark Estimate worksheet (Exercise IV-9).
-This form is also available on the American Savings Education Council's Web site at www.choosetosave.org and can be completed online.
+Use this information to complete the Ballpark Estimate worksheet (Exercise IV-9) developed by the American Savings Education Council.

 This exercise simplifies issues that seem complicated, such as the future value of current savings, and can be completed with a calculator in a matter of minutes.
 The Ballpark Estimate assumes that you'll realize a constant real (after inflation) return of 3%.